 Disney World, like any other theme park, is subject to regulations when it comes to crowd capacity.
 So, it’s helpful to understand the operations of Disney World ticket sales and park capacities.

-Current travel restrictions, opening dates, and limitations for Disney Parks for 2020 & 20201
+Current travel restrictions and limitations for Disney Parks

 The world was rocked in March 2020 and Disney lovers have been waiting patiently for the parks to reopen.